grange85/everythings-swirling/_posts/2024-04-05-60-albums-1997-spiritualized-ladies-and-gentlemen-we-are-floating-in-space.md

 - brentford
 date: 2024-04-05 00:00 +0000
 ---
 While I was aware of Spacemen 3 I wasn't, at the time, a fan.
 Their live album [Dreamweapon: An Evening of Contemporary Sitar Music](https://en.wikipedia.org/wiki/Dreamweapon:_An_Evening_of_Contemporary_Sitar_Music) was recorded at The Watermans Arts Centre in Brentford, just around the corner from where I worked.
 I visited often, mostly to see films, but occasionally music (I saw Elvis Costello there a couple of times).
-During the recording of Dreamweapon you can here a venue announcement telling folk that the doors were open for the evening's screening of Wings of Desire - I saw Wings of Desire at The Watremans, and have long worried that I blithely strolled past The Spacemen 3 doing their thing on the way to the cinema.
+During the recording of Dreamweapon you can hear a venue announcement telling folk that the doors were open for the evening's screening of Wings of Desire - I saw Wings of Desire at The Watremans, and have long worried that I blithely strolled past The Spacemen 3 doing their thing on the way to the cinema.
 I hope not.

 {% ahfowimage "https://live.staticflickr.com/65535/53631349177_ee927032d6_c.jpg" "Spiritualized - Ladies and gentlemen we are floating in space" "https://www.flickr.com/photos/grange85/53631349177/in/dateposted/" %}